sriksven/sriksven/README.md

 - 🌱 I’m currently learning everything :p
 - 🥅 2022 Goals: Contribute more to Open Source projects and contribute to Github everyday
 - ⚡ Fun fact 1: I love to cook, play CSGO and the Carnatic Flute
 - ⚡ Fun fact 2: I enjoy playing Cricket, Badminton and, Squash.

+My custom cipher - [Fal3014]

 ### Connect with me: